Photoexcitations in the Hubbard model -- generalized Loschmidt amplitude analysis of impact ionization in small clusters: Results for the generalized Loschmidt amplitude

 We find for all the systems under consideration that the single-photon excitations ($EV(\hat H)\approx \omega_p$) predominately consist of $EV(\hat D) = 1$ and $2$ and the double-photon excitations of $EV(\hat D) = 2$ and $3$.
-The $4\!\times\!3$ and $6\!\times\!2$ systems show impact ionization (seen also in Ref.~\onlinecite{Kauch2020Disorder} in the rise of the double occupancy as a function of time).
+The $4\!\times\!3$ and $6\!\times\!2$ systems show impact ionization (also seen in Ref.~\onlinecite{Kauch2020Disorder} in the rise of the double occupancy as a function of time for times after the pulse is over).
 This finding is well captured by the generalized Loschmidt amplitude in \cref{fig::GL_Docc}{(b)-(c)}, where we show a difference between the $\Re L_{\hat H \hat D}$ shortly after the pulse (at $t=t_p+3\sigma_p=14$) and at a much later time ($t=100$).
-We see that for the same energy eigenstates the number of double occupancies increases.
-The strongest change in the double occupation comes from the energy states at double-photon excitations ($EV(\hat H)\approx 22$) or even triple-photon excitations ($EV(\hat H)\approx 33$) and not from single-photon excitations.
-This behavior depends on the concrete system under consideration.
-In the $4\!\times\!2$ Hubbard cluster also single-photon excitations have a significant contribution to the impact ionization (see~\cref{fig:GL4x2vd07} in the Appendix A).
+We see that for the same energy eigenstates, the number of double occupancies increases.
+The strongest change in the double occupation comes from the energy states at double-photon excitations ($EV(\hat H)\approx 22$) or even triple-photon excitations ($EV(\hat H)\approx 33$) and not from single-photon excitations (also seen in Ref.~\onlinecite{Maislinger2020}).
+This behavior depends both on the concrete system under consideration and on the pulse frequency.
+In the $4\times2$ Hubbard cluster, single-photon excitations also significantly contribute to the impact ionization for optimal parameters (see~\cref{fig:GL4x2vd07} in \cref{App:Scan}).
+In the $4\times3$ cluster, single-photon excitations are only important for larger pulse frequencies, where we observe weaker impact ionization (see next section).

 An inverse effect to impact ionization (impact deionization) can be seen in the double occupation dynamics of the frustrated $12\!\times\!1$ system shown in \cref{fig::GL_Docc}{(f)}.
-Here the single and the double-photon excitations are of importance to the dynamics.
-However, the generalized Lohschmidt here reveals a decrease of double occupations.
+Here both the single and the double-photon excitations are important to the dynamics.
+However, the generalized Loschmidt amplitude reveals a decrease of double occupations.